u-blox/ucx-windows-app/README.md

 This is a WebAssembly port of the ucxclient C library, enabling direct control of NORA-W36 modules from any modern web browser.
 It provides the same high-level UCX API used by desktop applications (Windows/Linux/Python), but runs entirely in the browser using Web Serial API for communication.

-**Key Innovation**: Instead of manually sending AT commands, developers can use the complete ucxclient API (365+ functions) compiled to WASM, achieving ~95% code reuse with desktop applications.
+**Key Innovation**: Use the complete ucxclient API (365+ functions) compiled to WASM, achieving ~95% code reuse with desktop applications.

 ## Architecture